Learn about smart alarms systems with our guide.

 Wireless fire alarm systems do not use any wiring between the fire control panel and the other devices.
 Most fire alarms used today are wireless.
-The most advanced use smart technology, and can be integrated into a smart home with various software applications.
+The advanced ones use smart technology and can be integrated with various software applications.

 The fire alarm panel (or the fire alarm control panel - FACP) is the base or the control hub of the system.
 It controls the settings of the other components and communicates the information through the system.

 Fire detectors can be heat, smoke, or carbon monoxide sensors.
 They are placed around the facility to trace the presence of such emergencies.
 Some advanced sensors can even detect radiation.
 Call points or pulls belong to manually-controlled fire alarm systems.
 Most residential properties don’t use them, but many business facilities still do.
 Sounders emit a loud siren signal.
 Flashers are for visual warnings and emit intermittent or rotating flashes (typically red or white).